wp-plugins/feed2tweet/README.txt

 == Description ==

-The Feed2tweet plugin is a very simple, non-obstrusive way of automatically tweeting your new posts on your WordPres blog.
+The Feed2tweet plugin is a very simple, non-obstrusive way of automatically tweeting your new published posts and pages on your WordPres blog.

 = Features =
 * Easy, set and forget configuration.
 * Custom Tweet Messages: Format them using `%title%` and `%shorturl%`
 * Multiple URL Shortening Services: tinyurl, is.gd, bit.ly
+* What to Tweet?
+Ability to tweet Posts, Pages or Both when Published

 = Related Links =
 *Plugin Homepage:* [Feed2tweet.com](http://feed2tweet.com/)